| HOME

 publishable written projects.

-See my BOOK
+See my

-STORE for
+for

 a list of quality reference books for your writing library.

-"I wish to
+I wish to

-have one copy of every book in the world." -Sir Thomas Phillips
+have one copy of every book in the world. -Sir Thomas Phillips

 Books